angeldollface/zeppo/README.markdown

 *Zeppo* offers the following functions:

-- `reverseArray(array)`: Reverses the order of an array and returns the reversed array.
 - `letterIndex(letter)`: Gets the index of a letter in the alphabet.
 Returns zero if the letter isn't in the alphabet.
 - `getLetterFromIndex(index)`: Gets the letter from a supplied index.
 Returns an empty string if a letter cannot be found.
 - `binToDec(binaryNumber)`: Converts a base 2 number to a base 10 number.